 The beginning of the hike is flat and can get muddy.
 There are excellent viewpoints of the canyon and down to the river.
 There is a steep descent from these overlooks all the way down to the river.

 Once at the riverbed, the trail will stay along the river the rest of the way.
-There are several times that it is required to cross the river to continue on the trail.
-Depending on water levels, crossing the river at times may require walking through the water.
+Cross the river several times to continue on the trail.

 For several miles, the trail continues to snake along the river, with small boulders here and there.
-The landscape and river changes the final mile before arriving at the Subway.
-There are several cascading waterfalls, some of which hiking across or climbing up is required.
-This section of the hike can be very slick.
+The landscape and river changes the last mile before arriving at the Subway.
+Hike or climb over the cascading waterfalls.
+This section of the hike is very slippery.

 Try to avoid the slippery dark green moss on the rocks.
 We all fell at least once, getting our legs wet.
 During this stretch, there are sections where waterproof boots would come in handy.
 Several times, we walked through water 1 -3 inches deep.